agiletkiewicz/agiletkiewicz.github.io/_posts/2020-07-21-sinatra_project_useful_links_for_beginners.markdown

 One thing I learned at that time was what is really means to be curious.
 I learned how to identify credible sources, ask my network for help when I couldn't find one, and learn through trial and error.
 I see the same skills as key to being a successful software engineer.

 <br>
-**I have compilled the most useful links that I used in building my Sinatra project in hopes that a future student finds it useful when building their project. **
+**I have compilled the most useful links that I used in building my Sinatra project in hopes that a future student finds it useful when building their project.**
 <br><br>

-<h2> <a href"https://css-tricks.com/snippets/css/a-guide-to-flexbox/"> CSS flexbox tutorial </a> </h2>
+<h2> <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/"> CSS flexbox tutorial </a> </h2>

 I got really stuck on CSS styling, and finally landed on a flexbox layout to show both my book index and user index.
 This is a good wak through of the potential properties.